Soul-8691/Complete-Orange-Upgrade/README.md

 * More balanced level-up learnsets
 * More move tutors
 * Move base power updates (not effects)
-* National Dex obtained near end of game
+* National Dex obtained near end of game (includes Gen 4-9 related lines of Gen 1/2 mons, including regional formes, and does not include unrelated Gen 3 mons)
 * Nature Mints
 * New music
 * New trainer classes